-The charitable community is still fervently debating whether to advertise lower gift annuity rates to prospects.
+The charitable community always fervently debates whether to advertise lower gift annuity rates (CGA rates) to prospects.
 The ruckus has been going on since back in November of 2019, when the American Council on Gift Annuities suggested a rate drop starting January 1.

 Because your brand and mission must remain on target.
 Your mission is your “lovemark” — just as companies have trademarks.
 This is a simple marketing principle.
 When you focus on timing the market, rather than adhering to your nonprofit’s long-term goals and reasons for being, it erodes your brand.